sa6mwa/emrun/README.md

-Run embedded executables and scripts straight from anonymous memory on Linux and Android. `emrun` wraps `memfd_create(2)` so you can bundle auxiliary tooling and scripts inside a Go binary, execute them without touching disk, and keep the package fully self-contained.
+Run embedded executables and scripts straight from anonymous memory on Linux and Android. `emrun` wraps `memfd_create(2)` so you can bundle auxiliary tooling and scripts inside a Go binary, execute them without touching disk in the common case, and keep the package fully self-contained even when hardened kernels restrict anonymous execution.

 ## Features
 - Creates an anonymous executable file descriptor whose name is the payload SHA-256, making it easy to trace in `/proc/<pid>/fd`.
-- Runs raw byte payloads, inline scripts, or strings with `Run`, `RunIO`, and `Do`.
+- Runs raw byte payloads, inline scripts, or strings with `Run`, `RunIO`, `RunIOE`, and `Do`.
 - Works seamlessly with Go's `//go:embed`, enabling you to ship extra binaries or shell helpers in a single distributable.
+- Automatically falls back to a temporary on-disk executable (deleted on close) when security policies forbid running the anonymous file descriptor.

 ## Installation
 ```